anduschain/go-anduschain/README.md

 ## System requirements

 ```
-it is recommended to have at least 4 GB of memory available when running anduschain.
+it is recommended to have at least 8 GB of memory available when running anduschain.
 OS : Linux(CentOS, Ubuntu), Mac, Windows
 CPU : least 4 CORE CPU
 ```

 ## Building the source

-Building geth requires both a Go (version 1.10 or later) and a C compiler.
+Building godaon requires both a Go (version 1.10 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

-    make geth
+    make godaon

 or, to build the full suite of utilities: